Victortomas09/IAS_2/_posts/2025-12-08-recommender-systems-blog.md

 - **PMF** takes a probabilistic approach, which can be more robust in situations where noise or uncertainty is significant.
 Like SVD and ALS, it minimizes the squared error (through a log-likelihood approach), but the probabilistic formulation can lead to better generalization in sparse datasets, as it incorporates uncertainty in the model’s predictions.

-In all three techniques (SVD, ALS, and PMF), the underlying goal is to minimize the **MSE** or **RMSE** by approximating the original rating matrix \( R \) with the product of latent factors.
+In all three techniques (SVD, ALS, and PMF), the underlying goal is to minimize the **MSE** or **RMSE** by approximating the original rating matrix $R$ with the product of latent factors.
 All three methods are designed to produce low MSE and RMSE, which ultimately means better recommendations by more accurately predicting ratings for unseen items.

 ---